NikolajSchlej/zola-coderush.me/content/2025-06-12-hydroph0bia-part2.md

 }
 ```

-Now we are finally able to replace the original _isflash.bin_ with something interesting of our own, and get it executed during firmware update process when the flash is not write-protected.
+Now we are finally able to replace the original _isflash.bin_ with something interesting of our own and get it executed during firmware update process when the flash is not write-protected.
 Let's have some fun!

 # PoC or GTFO?
 We got everything in place, so the only thing remaining is to tie it all together with some minor UEFI shell scripting, build and sign everything, and run the _sfpoc.cmd_ from Windows as Administrator.
-I'm using a custom-cert-signed version of Intel Flash Programming Tool to write our modified BIOS image, and our mod is very simple - replace the default BGRT boot graphics (that says HUAWEI) with our own image (that says ALL YOU BASE ARE BELONG TO US).
+I'm using a custom-cert-signed version of Intel Flash Programming Tool 15 to write our modified BIOS image, and our mod is very simple - replace the default BGRT boot graphics (that says HUAWEI) with our own image (that says ALL YOU BASE ARE BELONG TO US).

+The PoC is on YouTube:
 [![PoC video on YouTube](https://img.youtube.com/vi/1uJF44S0LQw/0.jpg)](https://www.youtube.com/watch?v=1uJF44S0LQw)

-Truly, the DXE volume now belongs to us, and we can add any kind of [useful](https://github.com/LongSoft/CrScreenshotDxe) or [malicious](https://github.com/Cr4sh/SmmBackdoorNg) drivers in there, and modify the original ones to remove WiFi card whitelists, open hidden BIOS settings, and so on.
+Truly, the DXE volume now belongs to us, so we can add any kind of [useful](https://github.com/LongSoft/CrScreenshotDxe) or [malicious](https://github.com/Cr4sh/SmmBackdoorNg) drivers in there, modify the original ones to remove WiFi card whitelists, open hidden BIOS settings, and so on.

-The PoC is also OEM-agnostic in the most part, and if your PC manufacturer decided to use Insyde firmware update subsystem instead of inventing their own, and your BIOS had been built before 2025-06-10, your machine is likely vulnerable.
+The PoC is also OEM-agnostic in the most part, so if your PC manufacturer decided to use Insyde firmware update subsystem instead of inventing their own, and your BIOS had been built before 2025-06-10, your machine is likely vulnerable.
 Might need to sign a different version of FPT, and, of course, provide your own modified BIOS region file, and maybe add a reset into the second _startup.nsh_ because not every firmware arms a watchdog before transferring control to _isflash.bin_, but otherwise it should all work as it does here.

 ![ALL YOU BASE ARE BELONG TO US](../hydroph0bia-part2/hp2_aybabtu.jpg)

 # Outro
-There are several hypothesis I'd still like to check, including using VariableLockProtocol from our driver or otherwise making _SecureFlashCertData_ undeletable without jumping around the hooks, as it turns out the DriverXXXX load options are still being processed even in the firmware update mode.
+There are several hypothesis I'd still like to check, including using VariableLockProtocol from our driver or otherwise making _SecureFlashCertData_ undeletable without jumping around the hooks, as it turns out the DriverXXXX load options are still being processed even in the firmware update mode (only the ones signed with the cerfificate from _SecureFlashCertData_ though).

-Another option is to locate EfiBlockDevice protocol in our driver and write to flash directly, bypassing the need to do anything but a reset in our _isflash.bin_ stage.
+Another option is to locate EfiBlockDeviceProtocol in our driver and write to flash directly, bypassing the need to do anything but a reset in our _isflash.bin_ stage.
 This will make an attack almost invisible (it will resemble a memory training error with multiple resets into a black screen followed by "normal" boot).

 In part 3 we will check out how Insyde fixed the issues I've reported, and if we could do anything with that "fixed" code to regain the capabilities.
 So far I haven't seen any BIOS update that would have fixed Hydroph0bia, so that will be written and published when OEMs do their part.
 Stay tuned!